News 2025

 Freedom, humanity and the realities of war - an evening with Maksym Butkevych

 Maksym Butkevych spent almost two years and four months in Russian captivity before he was released in a prisoner exchange in October 2024.
 On 5 March 2025, the Ukrainian journalist and human rights activist spoke about his experiences at the event ‘Ukraine's struggle for freedom, justice, human rights and the future of Europe’.
-The evening at the Berlin-Brandenburg Academy of Sciences and Humanities was organised by the Competence Network for Interdisciplinary Ukrainian Studies (KIU) in cooperation with the Zentrum Liberale Moderne.
+The evening at the Berlin-Brandenburg Academy of Sciences and Humanities was organised by the Competence Network for Interdisciplinary Ukrainian Studies (KIU) in cooperation with the Allianz Ukrainischer Organisationen and the Zentrum Liberale Moderne.

 Three years under martial law - KIU fellow Prof Dr Viktor Muraviov investigates restrictions on fundamental rights in Ukraine